 - Keep all wooden parts of the house foundation at least 6 inches above the soil, although an 18-inch gap between the soil and wooden portions of the building is ideal.
-Use concrete or steel supports, steps, etc. when in contact with soil.
+Use concrete or steel supports, steps, etc., when in contact with soil.

 - Check decks and wooden fences regularly for damage.
-A minimum of 6 to 8 inches between ground level and porch steps, lattice work, door or window frames, etc. is recommended.
+A minimum of 6 to 8 inches between ground level and porch steps, latticework, door or window frames, etc., is recommended.

-- Install trellises, vines, and trim plants so that they do not contact the house.
+- Install trellises, vines, and trim plants so they do not contact the house.
 Do not build flower planters against the house.

-- Avoid or minimize use of wood mulch next to the foundation (no more than a 2-inch depth is recommended).
-When mulch is used, avoid contact against the wood siding or frames of doors and windows.
+- Avoid or minimize the use of wood mulch next to the foundation (no more than a 2-inch depth is recommended).
+When mulch is used, avoid contact with the wood siding or frames of doors and windows.
 Pea gravel or crushed stone are much less attractive to termites, ants, millipedes, crickets, etc.

 Remove dead trees, debris, stumps and roots, and stacks of firewood from around the building.